Hierarchy-Aware Multimodal Unlearning for Medical AI: Benchmark:

 \textbf{Task Design.} Building upon the hierarchical structure defined above, we design task types that evaluate how well models preserve or forget information across different semantic levels.
 While hierarchical unlearning determines \textit{what} to forget, these tasks determine \textit{how} forgetting impacts multimodal reasoning and comprehension.
-Specifically, for each report section (\textit{Examination}, \textit{Indication}, \textit{Findings}, \textit{Impression}), we define three complementary evaluation tasks, generation, classification and cloze-style completion, that capture distinct reasoning skills such as factual consistency, contextual inference, and cross-modal grounding.
-We synthetically generate task prompts and responses using the DeepSeek-V3~\citep{deepseekai2025deepseekv3technicalreport} model\footnote{Chosen for its efficiency and high fidelity in medical text generation.}, grounded in authentic radiology text–image pairs.
-This formulation yields controlled, semantically coherent tasks that enable a systematic assessment of unlearning effects across hierarchical levels.
+Specifically, for each report section, we define three complementary evaluation tasks, generation, classification and cloze-style completion~(see examples in \Cref{tab:hierarchical_unlearning_examples}), that capture distinct reasoning skills such as factual consistency, contextual inference, and cross-modal grounding.
+We synthetically generate task prompts and responses using the DeepSeek-V3~\citep{deepseekai2025deepseekv3technicalreport} model, grounded in authentic radiology text--image pairs, to enable efficient and semantically coherent medical text generation.